broken-byte/HR_test_environment_with_solutions/readMe.md

 - readMe.md
 - (sometimes) hacker_rank_submission.py
 - (sometimes) some pngs for the readMe when I need it
-- (sometimes) a class(es) for the solutions.
-Something like a classes directory or the actual name of the class, i.e., ExpenditureQueue.py.
+- (sometimes) A class(es) for the solutions.
+It would look something like a class directory, or the actual name of the class, i.e., ExpenditureQueue.py.

 I specify the problem in the readMe file, store the test data in the test_resources directory, sometimes have